 DropTarget subkey doesn’t exist by default, you need to create one in each registry path mentioned.
 Windows Photo Viewer should now open only one instance even when multiple image files are selected for preview.
 However, if you open an image file in Windows Photo Viewer and then double-click another image file in a folder, it opens a new Windows Photo Viewer instance.
 It’s normal.

-Although the problem (and the fix) is certainly not limited to Windows 10, I had to specially mention Windows 10 because this issue surfaces mostly after upgrading to Windows 10.
-Should the same problem occur in Windows 7 or 8, the above fixes can be used without any problems.
+Although the problem (and the fix) is certainly not limited to Windows 10/11, I had to specially mention Windows 10 because this issue surfaces mostly after upgrading to Windows 10 or 11.
+Should the same problem occur in Windows 7 or 8, the above fixes can certainly be used.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: